WojciechBarczynski/toxicity_prediction/README.md

 Code for the testing of all baseline algorithms can be found in `baseline.ipynb` notebook.

 ## Baseline results summary

-The baseline methods demonstrated varying levels of performance in toxicity prediction:
+The baseline methods demonstrated varying levels of performance in toxicity prediction on the `peptides_func` dataset:

-- **KNN** achieved an overall accuracy of 78%, with a higher recall for non-toxic compounds (class 0) but struggled with toxic compounds (class 1).
+- **KNN** achieved an overall accuracy of 77%, with a higher recall for non-toxic compounds (class 0) but struggled with toxic compounds (class 1).
 - **XGBoost** performed slightly better, achieving an accuracy of 80%, with improved precision and recall for both classes compared to KNN.
 - **LightGBM** achieved an overall accuracy of 81% and slightly better performance across precision, recall, and f1-score.
 - **SVM** achieved an overall accuracy of 81%.
 It demonstrated high precision (81%) and recall (95%) for non-toxic compounds (class 0), but its performance for toxic compounds (class 1) was less effective, with a recall of 50% and an f1-score of 62%.
+- **Random Forest** achieved an overall accuracy of 79%.
+It demonstrated high precision (82%) and recall (91%) for non-toxic compounds (class 0), but its performance for toxic compounds (class 1) was less effective, with a recall of 53% and an f1-score of 61%.

 These results highlight the potential of classical machine learning algorithms for toxicity prediction, while also indicating room for improvement, particularly in identifying toxic compounds.